GrinonBarrett/Taksidos/Core Rules/8=Spells/Basic Spells (87) .md

 **At Higher Tiers**: If cast as second tier or beyond, the alarm can last a number of days equal to the points of success.
 Each tier beyond 1st also increases the area you may have alarmed.
 The total area is a number of square feet equal to the spell's tier squared.

 **Critical Failure**: You seem to have set the alarm just fine.
 The alarm does nothing when disturbed though.

+#### Soul Sear

+**Minimum Tier**: 4

+**Casting Time**: 3 Actions

+**Effect**: You project a wave of phantasmal energy 10 yards in a line.
+It is up to .5 foot wide and 1 yard tall.
+Everything in the line is subject to a necrotic attack, which is resolved in the order of nearest (to point of origin) to farthest.
+For each creature other than one of an exlcuded type mentioned below which has been successfully wounded by this spell, the attack gains a +1 bonus.
+A creature killed as a result of this spell (including a failed incapacitation save caused by the spell) provides a further +1 to further attacks in the same instance of this spell.
+A creature of undeath successfully struck by this spell loses additional points of undeath equal to the spell's tier.

+Excluded creatures include Constructs, Elementals, Ephemera, Fiends, and Undead.
+These creatures still suffer an attack (with any accrued bonuses) but do not contribute any additional bonus to further attacks from the spell, even if destroyed this way.

+**At Higher Tiers**: Each tier beyond the minimum allows you to send the wave 1 yard further.

+**Critical Failure**: You have tapped into something you shouldn't.
+Inflict a number of necrotic attacks against yourself equal to half of this spell's tier and a nectrotic attack against every creature (including yourself) within 3 yards of a non-excluded type.
+The attacks against you gain a bonus for the purpose of determining a critical hit equal to the spell's tier.

 #### Spectral Burst